edinburgh-napier/SET08103/labs/lab08/README.md

 **Stop the application** otherwise it will continue running in the background servicing the requests.

+This works fine on our own machine but we also need to specify the Java version for the app's container to run on.
+You will need to edit the `Dockerfile` in the root folder of your project.
+Replace the first line `FROM openjdk:latest` with `FROM openjdk:11`.

 ### Converting the HR System to a RESTful App

 Now that we have Spring setup we can convert our existing HR System to be restful.
 This is quite an involved process, requiring you to update much across our existing code.